 He briefly trained as a Catholic priest, before working as a journalist for the Australian newspaper.

 He then worked as an adviser to the Liberal Party, before entering politics in 1994 when he was elected to represent the affluent Warringah district of Sydney.

-Under former Prime Minister John Howard's government, he served as an employment minister between 1998 and 2001, and as minister for health and ageing in 2003.
+Under former Prime Minister John Howard, he served as an employment minister between 1998 and 2001 and as minister for health and ageing in 2003.

-As leader of the opposition, Tony Abbott's aggressive attack-dog approach earned him several nicknames.
+As leader of the opposition, Mr Abbott's aggressive approach earned him several nicknames.